Badge photo

 5. See if any local nonprofits are looking for volunteer developers.

-6. Find projects other people have made and see if you can extend or adapt them.
-Github is a good place to start.
+6. Extend or adapt projects other people have made.
+Github is a good place to start looking.

 7. Browse through other people’s blog posts to find interesting project ideas.